sux21/Comparative-analysis-of-population-structure-of-MYLU-and-MYYU-in-BC-Canada/README.md

 - Davy, Christina M., et al. "Prelude to a panzootic: Gene flow and immunogenetic variation in northern little brown myotis vulnerable to bat white-nose syndrome."
 Facets 2.2 (2017): 690-714.
 - Vonhof, Maarten J., Amy L. Russell, and Cassandra M. Miller-Butterworth.
 "Range-wide genetic analysis of little brown bat (Myotis lucifugus) populations: estimating the risk of spread of white-nose syndrome."
 PLoS One 10.7 (2015): e0128713.
 - Miller-Butterworth, Cassandra M., et al. "Genetic structure of little brown bats (Myotis lucifugus) corresponds with spread of white-nose syndrome among hibernacula."
 Journal of Heredity 105.3 (2014): 354-364.
-- (Review article) Blejwas, Karen, et al. "Could white-nose syndrome manifest differently in Myotis lucifugus in western versus eastern regions of North America?
+- **(Review article)** Blejwas, Karen, et al. "Could white-nose syndrome manifest differently in Myotis lucifugus in western versus eastern regions of North America?
 A review of factors."
 The Journal of Wildlife Diseases 59.3 (2023): 381-397.
 - Lausen, C. L., et al. "Beyond mtDNA: nuclear gene flow suggests taxonomic oversplitting in the little brown bat (Myotis lucifugus)."
 Canadian Journal of Zoology 86.7 (2008): 700-713.
 - Davy, Christina M., et al. "Spatial genetic structure among bat hibernacula along the leading edge of a rapidly spreading pathogen."
 Conservation Genetics 16.5 (2015): 1013-1024.
 - Morales, Ariadna E., and Bryan C. Carstens.
 "Evidence that Myotis lucifugus “subspecies” are five nonsister species, despite gene flow."
 Systematic Biology 67.5 (2018): 756-769.
-- (not MYLU specifically, but has a phylogenetic tree for many Myotis species) Stadelmann, B., et al. "Molecular phylogeny of New World Myotis (Chiroptera, Vespertilionidae) inferred from mitochondrial and nuclear DNA genes."
+- **(not MYLU specifically, but has a phylogenetic tree for many Myotis species)** Stadelmann, B., et al. "Molecular phylogeny of New World Myotis (Chiroptera, Vespertilionidae) inferred from mitochondrial and nuclear DNA genes."
 Molecular phylogenetics and evolution 43.1 (2007): 32-48.
+- Wilder, Aryn P., Thomas H. Kunz, and Michael D. Sorenson.
+"Population genetic structure of a common host predicts the spread of white‐nose syndrome, an emerging infectious disease in bats."
+Molecular ecology 24.22 (2015): 5495-5506.
+- Wilder, Aryn P. Spatial, ecological and genetic correlates of the geographic expansion of an infectious disease, white-nose syndrome in bats.
+Diss.
+Boston University, 2014.

 No published studies on population sturcture on MYYU except ours (https://www.mdpi.com/2076-2615/15/4/578)